tbpatj/RspiLedSrvr/readme.md

 # Running on your machine.

-If you download the application you will need to build the front end and put that in the the same folder as the executable Front End Code: https://github.com/tbpatj/raspi-led-display-site - build by running `npm run build` You will also need a folder /resources/animations within the same directory as the executable
+If you download the application you will need to build the front end and put the build folder in the the same folder as the executable
+Front End Code: https://github.com/tbpatj/raspi-led-display-site - build by running `npm run build` after you have installed node.js
+You will also need a folder `./resources/animations` within the same directory as the executable this will hold all the animation images

 # Libraries used